 2011 Coblentz Student Awardees

-- Rohith Reddy, Univ. of Illinois at Urbana-Champaign, Professor Rohit Bhargava
+- Rohith Reddy, University of Illinois at Urbana-Champaign, Professor Rohit Bhargava

-- Nathaniel R. Gomer, Univ. of South Carolina, Professor S. Michael Angel
+- Nathaniel R. Gomer, University of South Carolina, Professor S. Michael Angel

 - Esther J. Ocola, Texas A&M University, Professor Jaan Laane

 - Savitha S. Panikar, University of Missouri – Kansas City, Professor James Durig

 - Megan R. Pearl, University of South Carolina, Professor Michael Myrick

 - Ali Eftekhari-Bafrooei, Temple University, Professor Eric Borguet